sabre-io/Baikal/README.md

 # 5. How to get started

-Please see the INSTALL.txt in this folder.
+Please see the INSTALL.md in this folder.

 -- Jérôme Schneider <mail@jeromeschneider.fr>  Wed, 22 Feb 2012 21:46:00 +0100